neoforged/Documentation/docs/resources/server/recipes/index.md

 Additional Features
 -------------------

-Forge provides some additional behavior to the recipe schema and its implementations for greater control of the system.
+NeoForge provides some additional behavior to the recipe schema and its implementations for greater control of the system.

 ### Recipe ItemStack Result